-- Are you in the right place?
+In the right place?
 This page is for campus-funded employees.
-Medical Center-funded employees, please contact (619) 543-7877 for instructions.
+Health System employees, please contact (619) 543-7877 for instructions.

 California Workers' Compensation (WC) laws require UCSD to provide workers' compensation benefits to employees who are injured or who develop an illness as a direct result of their employment.
 These laws determine who is eligible, when benefits begin, and what benefits to provide.